 Prevention is a core value of any health system.
 Nonetheless, many health problems will continue to occur despite preventive services.
 OSDPC continues to make an argument for the role of health for the people of Hinche and its areas

 Rarely is it that one gets to avail the services of a first class ambulance when required.
 However, even when it is available, these ambulances are twice more beneficial in a place with limited medical facilities and services.
-With 2 ambulances currently in usage, we will not only save lives, but transform medical services in the region.
+With 2 ambulances currently in usage, we will not only save lives, but transform medical and dental services in the region.